Employer Branding explained

-This article describes Employer Branding in a practical way.
-After reading you will understand the definition and basics of this powerful management tool.
+Employer Branding: this article describes Employer Branding in a practical way.
+Next to what it is, this article also highlights the Employer brand, Hiring policy and Employer Branding strategy, the Image, Employee’s opinions and Credibility.
+After reading you will understand the basics of this HR management tool.
+Enjoy reading!

 What is Employer Branding?